Tonkadora/Vault/Curse of Strahd/00Session Notes/Session 1.md

 Xyrlee found out from his bird that we were in a mountain valley, with a road leading east to west and a big castle north of the road.

 The next day, we learned that Gensu went into Barovia to get wine.
 We also learned that it was less dangerous during the day, but still full of dangers.
-And we found out that the cat's name was indeed Prof. Victor Pollonskii.
+And we found out that the cat's name was indeed Prof. Victor Pawllonskii.